pravega/pravega-samples/standalone-examples/README.md

  * routingKey - "helloRoutingKey"
  * message - "hello world"

-The program writes the given message with the given routing key to the stream with given scope/stream name.
+The program writes the given message with the given routing key to the `Stream` with given scope/stream name.

 Then, execute `HelloWorldReader`in another console: